Logo

 Mauro swapped Sardinia for Eindhoven and has been an IO+ editor for 3 years.
 As a GREEN+ expert, he covers the energy transition with data-driven stories.

-The Trump administration is undermining the foundations of American higher education by cutting billions from the budget and dismantling diversity programs.
-Many American scientists are now considering seeking their fortunes abroad.
-European countries are eager to take advantage of this situation, but the Netherlands seems unable or unwilling to seize the opportunity, according to a survey by BNR.
-What's more, the Dutch government is following the American example in many respects.
-The cabinet announced that it wants to cut .
-While knowledge is crucial for – the word says it all – the knowledge economy on which our country runs.
+The Trump administration is undermining the foundations of American higher education by cutting billions and scrapping diversity programs.
+Many American scholars are now considering seeking their fortune abroad.
+European countries are eager to take advantage of this situation.
+Minister Eppo Bruins (Education) promised to develop a special fund to bring dozens of top scientists to the Netherlands quickly.
+But, the same cabinet announced last year its intention to cut half a billion euros.
+While knowledge is crucial for - the word says it all - the knowledge economy our country runs on.

 Behind the Figures